The Ultimate Guide to 12 Dimensionality Reduction Techniques (with Python codes)

 • Missing Value Ratio: If the dataset has too many missing values, we use this approach to reduce the number of variables.
 We can drop the variables having a large number of missing values in them

-• High Correlation filter: A pair of variables having high correlation increases multicollinearity in the dataset.
+• High Correlation filter: A pair of highly correlated variables increases multicollinearity in the dataset.
 So, we can use this technique to find highly correlated features and drop them accordingly

-• Random Forest: This is one of the most commonly used techniques which tells us the importance of each feature present in the dataset.
-We can find the importance of each feature and keep the top most features, resulting in dimensionality reduction
+• Random Forest: This is one of the most commonly used techniques that tell us the importance of each feature in the dataset.
+We can find the importance of each feature and keep the topmost features, resulting in dimensionality reduction

 • Both Backward Feature Elimination and Forward Feature Selection techniques take a lot of computational time and are thus generally used on smaller datasets

-• Factor Analysis: This technique is best suited for situations where we have highly correlated set of variables.
-It divides the variables based on their correlation into different groups, and represents each group with a factor
+• Factor Analysis: This technique best suits situations with highly correlated variables.
+It divides the variables based on their correlation into different groups and represents each group with a factor

 • Principal Component Analysis: This is one of the most widely used techniques for dealing with linear data.
 It divides the data into a set of components which try to explain as much variance as possible